libretro/libretro-samples/graphics/opengl/boxes/README.md

 ## Requirements
 A graphics card and driver supporting OpenGL 4.3 and/or higher.

+## Programming language
+C++11

 ## Building
-To compile, you will need a C compiler and assorted toolchain installed.
+To compile, you will need a C++11 compiler and assorted toolchain installed.

     make -f Makefile.libretro